 Oceanic whitetip sharks are distributed throughout the Red Sea.
-Specifically, they are sometimes spotted towards the reefs of Sharm El Sheikh but are spotted on an almost daily basis offshore of Brothers Islands, often waiting underneath the liveaboards and providing close encounters with divers according to Dive Magazine.
+Specifically, they are sometimes spotted towards the reefs of Sharm El Sheikh but are spotted on an almost daily basis offshore of Brothers Islands, often waiting underneath the liveaboards and providing close encounters with divers.
 They are found at other offshore reefs as well such as Daedalus and Rocky, Fury Shoal.
 Also, they are very common on Elphinstone’s south plateau.

-Whale sharks are most likely to be encountered at the Brothers and Daedalus on liveaboards out of Hurghada.
+Whale sharks are most likely to be encountered at the Brothers Islands and Daedalus on liveaboards out of Hurghada.
 According to Dive Magazine, the best time to see them is from late spring to mid-summer.
-They are between 3m and 7m in length, but always a thrilling encounter and dive around.
+They are between 3 to 7 meters in length and are always a thrilling encounter during any dive.
 They are seen commonly when you are cruising on your liveaboard and they sometimes visit the reefs to surprise some lucky divers.

-The Silky Shark is a beautiful fish that can grow up to 1.8 meters – 6 feet in length.
+The Silky Shark is a beautiful fish that can grow up to 1.8 meters to 6 feet in length.
 It has a characteristic black band around its pectoral fins.
-They can be spotted in the Red Sea from Nov. through Jan.
+This type of shark is usually spotted in the Red Sea from November all the way through January.
 Interestingly, they can grow to around 3 meters in length and are spotted off small islands and offshore reefs.
 Also, they usually hunt in small packs and are very curious about divers, meaning that divers should proceed with caution as they sometimes come very close.

-Labib also claimed that liveaboards are the most common and efficient way to go to destinations such as brothers and Daedalus as you get to have more time to dive and explore the location.
-Also, day trips are not available for these destinations as liveaboards are the perfect way to explore these magnificent spots.
-Day trips are available for Elphinstone as it can be reached out to from the shore.
+To make the trip even easier, Labib recommended that taking liveaboards are the most common and efficient way to go to destinations such as Brothers Islands and Daedalus as you get to have more time to dive and explore the location.
+Also, day trips are not available for those particular two diving spots making liveaboards the perfect way to explore these magnificent reefs.
+Day trips are however, available for Elphinstone as it can be reached out to from the shore.